qmlbook/qmlbook/en/ch15/index.rst

     :start-after: M4>>
     :end-before:  M4<<

-This gives you some examples how to easily treat unicode aware text in Qt.
-For non-unicode the ``QByteArray`` class has also many helper functions for conversion.
+This gives you some examples of how to easily treat unicode aware text in Qt.
+For non-unicode the ``QByteArray`` class also has many helper functions for conversion.
 Please read the Qt documentation for ``QString`` as it contains tons of good examples.

 Sequential Containers
 ---------------------

 A list, queue, vector or linked-list is a sequential container.
 The mostly used sequential container is the ``QList`` class.
 It is a template based class and needs to be initialized with a type.
 It is also implicit shared and stores the data internally on the heap.
 All container classes should be created on the stack.
 Normally you never want to use ``new QList<T>()``, which means never use ``new`` with a container.

 The ``QList`` is as versatile as the ``QString`` class and offers a great API to explore your data.
-Below is a small example how to use and iterate over a list using also some new C++ 11 features.
+Below is a small example how to use and iterate over a list using some new C++ 11 features.

 .. literalinclude:: src/qtfoundation/tst_foundation.cpp
     :language: cpp